 You can make this sauce ahead of time and keep it the refrigerator to save time making the dish later.

-Yakisoba Noodles, Chicken and Sauce.
-Add the noodles, cooked chicken, scallions (green onions) and prepared yakisoba sauce.
-Stir fry for 1-2 minutes to heat through.
+Finally, add the noodles, cooked chicken, scallions (green onions) and yakisoba sauce and stir fry it through to warm.

 Boom!
 Done!
 Your delicious stir fried yakisoba noodles are ready to serve!
 Looks wonderful, doesn't it?
 We love a good chicken stir fry in our home, especially with yakisoba noodles.
 So good!